-A. Applicability.
-The American with Disabilities Act guarantees equal opportunity for individuals with disabilities in "employment, public accommodations, transportation, state and local government services and telecommunication".
+The Americans with Disabilities Act (ADA) guarantees equal opportunity for individuals with disabilities in employment, public accommodations, transportation, state and local government services and telecommunication.
 It is divided into five titles.
-Two of which are primarily applicable to multifamily housing agencies
+Two of which are primarily applicable to multifamily housing agencies.

 - Title II.
-Public services, which include state and local government instrumentalities, cannot deny people with disabilities from participating in "programs or activities" which are available to people without disabilities. - Title III.
-Prohibits disability based discrimination and requires privately owned "places of public accommodation" be designed, constructed and altered in compliance with certain accessibility standards.
+Public services, which include state and local government instrumentalities, cannot deny people with disabilities from participating in programs or activities which are available to people without disabilities. - Title III.
+Prohibits disability-based discrimination and requires privately owned places of public accommodation be designed, constructed and altered in compliance with certain accessibility standards.

-NOTE: Under the "2017 Qualified Allocation Plan", the ADA is applicable to all new construction projects that are selected for funding.
-In "rehabilitation" projects, existing facilities must comply to the "maximum extent feasible".
-Please note that generally the requirements of the ADA are not as restrictive as the requirements under "Section 504".
-Projects financed through an allocation of "4% or 9% tax credits" need to closely review the requirements of the ADA Standards for Accessible Design or UFAS as it pertains to these areas of "public accommodation".
+Under the 2024-2025 Qualified Allocation Plan, the ADA is applicable to all new construction projects that are selected for funding.
+In rehabilitation projects, existing facilities must comply to the maximum extent feasible.
+Generally the requirements of the ADA are not as restrictive as the requirements under Section 504.
+Projects financed through an allocation of 4% or 9% tax credits need to closely review the requirements of the ADA Standards for Accessible Design and UFAS as it pertains to these areas of public accommodation.

-B. Basic ADA Requirements
+Basic ADA Requirements

-For All DCA "new construction" projects the following requirements are applicable:
+For All DCA new construction projects the following requirements are applicable:

-The "common areas" that are for public use at "covered multifamily dwellings" under the Act must meet the ADAAG.
-For example, a "rental office" in a multifamily residential development or a convenience store located in that development would be covered under Title III of the ADA.

-- Public accommodations does not include portions of privately owned rental housing used exclusively as residences, but does include areas within such facilities that are available to the general public such as "rental offices, parking areas and community rooms for rent by non-residents". - Specifically, "rental offices" that serve the public must comply with the access requirements of the ADA, Title III (that is, if they are constructed for "first occupancy" after January 26, 1993), and they must be constructed to comply with ADAAG.
-If constructed before that date, "architectural barriers" must be removed if doing so is "readily achievable." - Social service programs operated by a housing provider that are "available to nonresidents" would be considered public accommodations and must be accessible under Title III.
+- The common areas that are for public use at covered multifamily dwellings under the ADA must meet the ADA Accessibility Guidelines (ADAAG).
+For example, a rental office in a multifamily residential development or a convenience store located in that development would be covered under Title III of the ADA. - Public accommodations do not include portions of privately owned rental housing used exclusively as residences, but does include areas within such facilities that are available to the general public such as rental offices, parking areas and community rooms for rent by non-residents. - Specifically, rental offices that serve the public must comply with the access requirements of the ADA, Title III (that is, if they are constructed for first occupancy after January 26, 1993), and they must be constructed to comply with ADAAG.
+If constructed before that date, architectural barriers must be removed if doing so is readily achievable. - Social service programs operated by a housing provider that are available to non- residents would be considered public accommodations and must be accessible under Title III.